7777777-4547/7777777-4547/README.md

 - Glowing backport older minecraft version.
   - OF will backport to 1.15~1.7
   - CTM will backport to 1.15&1.12
-- Make a GUI Resourcepack.
+- Make a GUI resourcepack.
 - Glowing Extra.